-Position: Associate Professor (piano); Assistant Dean for Graduate Studies
+Position: Professor (piano); Director of Graduate Studies

 Address: 1071 Moore Musical Arts Center

 Pianist Robert Satterlee has developed a reputation as an accomplished and versatile solo recitalist and chamber musician.
 He plays regularly throughout the United States, delighting audiences with his incisive and imaginative performances.
-He has appeared on the Dame Myra Hess Memorial Concerts in Chicago, San Francisco’s Old First Concert Series, the Schubert Club in St. Paul, Minnesota, the Music Teachers National Association national conventions, the Quad Cities Mozart Festival and at many colleges and universities.
+He has appeared on the Dame Myra Hess Memorial Concerts in Chicago, San Francisco’s Old First Concert Series, the Schubert Club in St. Paul, Minnesota, the Music Teachers National Association national conferences, the Quad Cities Mozart Festival and many colleges and universities.

 Satterlee’s avid interest in chamber music has led him to collaborate with members of the Chicago, London, Philadelphia and Detroit Symphony Orchestras in chamber music performances, and he was co-artistic director of Chamber Music Quad Cities, an organization presenting a concert series and music festival in Iowa and Illinois.
-He was also a member of the North Coast Chamber Players, a string/winds mixed ensemble which toured extensively on the West Coast.

 Satterlee was appointed in the fall of 1998 to the piano faculty of Bowling Green State University in Ohio.
 He teaches at the Interlochen Arts Camp in the summer.
 He has been awarded prizes in many competitions, among them honors in the St. Louis Symphony Young Artists Competition.
 He holds degrees in piano from Yale University, Peabody Conservatory, and the University of Missouri-Kansas City Conservatory of Music.